Threemilestone Pre-School CIO

 - Ways we inform parents about how their child is being supported

 We operate an 'Open Door' policy.
 We use an electronic Learning Journal system which regularly advises parents of their child's development.
 The system is a 'two-way' process which allows parents to post observations back to us.
 We also provide parent interviews to review progress and discuss 'next steps'.
 Stay and Play days are organised to provide parent's the opportunity to undertake fun activities with their child and to be involved in their learning.
-Monthly Newsletters and web updates ensure that parents obtain relevant information relating to all aspects of our setting.
+Newsletters and web updates ensure that parents obtain relevant information relating to all aspects of our setting.

 - Our complaints policy